alysiahuggins/sharedRealEstateDapp/README.md

 - Added more characteristics such as number of bedrooms, bathrooms etc
 - Added link to ERC20 House Token for each property

+## TODO
+- only approve tokens when there is no allowance
+- Allow property owner to update the number of shares on sale and thus transfer the right number of tokens

 ## Live Demo
 [Marketplace Dapp](https://alysiahuggins.github.io/dacade-celo-dapp-101-demo/)